The pandemic has been an economic disaster for women. Some took advantage of it.

 Palacios, who lives in Dallas with her husband, decided to launch Social Joy immediately, but it became a very different business than she had imagined.
 “I had already invested so much in this,” she says.
 “I had to figure out how to keep things going.”

-She spent about $15,000 on equipment, software, web design and legal services and advertised her first class on Instagram in March.
+She spent about $15,000 on equipment, software, Web design and legal services and advertised her first class on Instagram in March.
 “There were more than 100 people in the live stream,” she recalls.
 “Once class was over, I cried.”

 Business has grown every month and Palacios says she plans to retain the virtual component indefinitely, as another revenue stream, even after she is able to open her brick-and-mortar studio.